mlcommons/dynabench/new_builder_evaluation/readme.md

 6. Click next 2 times and then click on create group.

 7. Click on *Download .csv*, open the file and look for the variables Access key ID and Secret access key.
-Copy and paste in a secure place these variables from the screen where you are.
+In a secure place, copy and paste these variables from the screen you are in.

     ![credentials](img/credentials.png)